New Supplier Relationship – Defining Your Requirements

 - Improved supplier visibility and advice.
 The Supplier gets much greater visibility of your expectations to provide you with better advice.

-- Fit for purpose certainty.
+- Fitness-for-purpose certainty.
 Provides the foundations to contractually hold Suppliers accountable for that advice (to deliver the requirements) on an agreed and informed basis.

 How the best organisations document their Requirements